tylerlrhodes/blog2/content/posts/clojure-sequences.md

 interface for traversing a sequence, which allows for functionality to be built from this base.

+Clojure's *Seq* interface is made of *first*, *rest*, and *cons*.
+These functions allow for the traversal of sequences and their creation.
+This is basically the same interface which is used in Scheme, and SICP, which used *cons*, *car*, and *cdr*.

 The core of Clojure's *Seq* interface is exposed by exploring it's Java implementation.
-By examining a few functions and interfaces we can see how the *seq* function allows for *seqs* to be produced for a number of collection types.
+By exploring a few functions and the *ISeq* interface we can see how Clojure allows different collection types to be used as sequences.

-The *ISeq* interface allows for data structures to provide access to their elements as sequences.
-The *seq* function is used to provide an implementation of *ISeq* for the given collection.
+The key functions are *seq* and *seqFrom*, which are used to return an implementation of *ISeq* for a given collection type.

-Below is the Java code which shows the implementation of how the *seq* function provides an implementation of *ISeq* for a given collection:
+The following code shows these key elements:

 *(This is from the Clojure source code on Github, specifically [this file](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/RT.java).
-The licenense and copyright can be seen there).*
+The license and copyright can be seen there).*

 ```java
 static public ISeq seq(Object coll){